 Centre for Cognitive Neuroscience

-The Center for Cognitive Neuroscience is part of the Neuroscience and Behavioral Disorders (NBD) Program.
+The Centre for Cognitive Neuroscience is part of the Neuroscience and Behavioral Disorders (NBD) Programme.

-The Center brings together five research labs, cutting across disciplines and techniques to explore the neural bases of human behaviour.
+The Centre brings together six research labs, cutting across disciplines and techniques to explore the neural bases of human behaviour.
 Current themes explored by the centre include: (i) investigating the neurobehavioral effects of sleep loss and circadian misalignment, (ii) functional and structural aspects of cognitive aging in healthy elderly, (iii) detecting and improving outcomes in neurobehavioral disorders, and (iv) understanding perception and consciousness.
 More details can be found on the centre's website.

 Participating Research Labs